 Meanwhile, on Motherboard: What 'Destiny' Tells Us About Sci-Fi Optimism

 Twitch provides a good example of the community's acceptance and diversity, which perhaps isn't a sentence you'll often hear, granted.
 But look at great female streamers like MsTeamKK or LeahLovesChief: both live at the top of the directory, yet neither feels the need to use their gender (aka flash cleavage) to gain viewers.
 They just play the game really well and enjoy doing it.
 And I don't think that's something that can be said as readily outside the Destiny directory.

-In short, for all its problems Destiny is good ol' fashioned fun, and things are looking good going into Year Two.
-The biggest problem facing it is the same one facing most major franchises: keeping the community happy while pleasing Activision's accounts department.
-If the studio can convince us that they are giving us value for money, which they very nearly failed to do with The Taken King given its full-game price tag, then hopefully we'll still be having this conversation and loving this whatever-box-it-goes-in social shooter come Year Ten.
+In short, for all its problems Destiny is good ol' fashioned fun (y'all) and going into Year Two it is set to continue to be so.
+The biggest problems facing it are ones facing most major franchises: keeping the community happy while pleasing Activision's accounts department.
+If the studio can convince us that they are giving us value for money, which they've very nearly failed to do with The Taken King given its full-game price tag, then hopefully we'll still be having this conversation and loving this whatever-box-it-goes-in social shooter come Year Ten.

-The Taken King will be released on September 15 for PlayStation 3 and 4, Xbox One, and Xbox 360.
+The Taken King is released on September 15th for PlayStation 3 and 4, Xbox One and Xbox 360.